discoverygarden/islandora_solution_pack_ead/README.md

 * Bootstrap should be extracted into a libraries folder called 'bootstrap'
 * `popper.min.js` should be placed in a libraries folder called 'popper.js'

+All finding aids should have their namespace declared as `xmlns="urn:isbn:1-931666-22-9"`.

+The module supports EAD 2002.
+It does not support EAD3.

 ## Installation

 Install as usual, see